 When the strike pattern is initiated by the rear foot, it allows the power to traverse through the lower leg to the knee and, finally, into the hip.
 Therefore, the power is equally shifted to the other joints as well, resulting in an equilibrium position.

-Having great posture is a necessity for appropriate muscle molding.
-It is significant for the body to be in a characteristic position, and the joints should not be overextended or more in use than they should be.
-A 2% slant enables the treadmill to mirror walking tracks.
+Having great posture is a necessity for a good running form and appropriate muscle molding.
+It is significant for the body to be in a characteristic position, and the knee joints should not be overextended or more in use than they should be.
+A 2% small incline enables the treadmill to mirror walking tracks.
 Having the treadmill set on a very straight level setting is not good for the feet or legs.

 Running on a treadmill with no inclination makes the exerciser run with their knees very straight, as opposed to normal slant or twist.
-This movement can cause pain and muscle strain in the knees and feet.
+This movement can cause pain and muscle strain in the knees, patellar tendon, and also shin splints.
 The knees are not able to maintain the posture and absorb shock appropriately when they are very straight.
 You should also use a treadmill that comes with no engine for a more characteristic running experience.

 Do Not Over-exercise

-When running, you might be tempted to increase your speed as soon as possible —yet that is one of the most terrible things you can do—particularly if your knees hurt when running.
+When running, you might be tempted to increase your speed as soon as possible —yet that is one of the most terrible things you can do—particularly if your knee joint hurts when running.
 It requires some energy investment for the body to prepare for the exercise.
 Our tendons and ligaments improve more slowly than the muscles since they get less blood supply.

-Regardless of whether your muscles feel prepared to take on an even higher speed, it is better to maintain it where it is easier for your muscles and joints to relax without exhaustion.
+Regardless of whether your musculoskeletal system feels prepared to take on an even higher speed, it is better to maintain it where it is easier for your muscles and joints to relax without exhaustion.
 Make sure not to increase speed above 10% every week.

 Preventative Stretching and Warm-up